Jane W et al. V. Thomas

 Photos courtsey of Tim Hetherington Trust

-CJA’s lawsuit is the first case seeking to hold a commander of Samuel Doe’s government forces responsible for serious violations of international law and the first to confront a high ranking commander for the perpetration of Liberia’s most historic attack.
+This lawsuit is the first case seeking to hold a member of the Armed Forces of Liberia responsible for abuses committed during the civil wars and the first to confront a high-ranking commander for perpetrating one of the largest civilian massacres in Liberia’s history.